obonaventure/cnp3/book/transport/tcp.rst

    The congestion problem

 To avoid `congestion collapse`, the hosts must regulate their transmission rate [#fcredit]_ by using a `congestion control` mechanism.
 Such a mechanism can be implemented in the transport layer or in the network layer.
-In TCP/IP networks, it is implemented in the transport layer, but other technologies such as `Asynchronous Transfert Mode (ATM)` or `Frame Relay` include congestion control mechanisms in lower layers.
+In TCP/IP networks, it is implemented in the transport layer, but other technologies such as `Asynchronous Transfer Mode (ATM)` or `Frame Relay` include congestion control mechanisms in lower layers.

 .. index:: Fairness, max-min fairness